theianjones/blog/content/xstate-saves-our-bacon.md

 We are memoizing our call to `createCommerceMachine` because we only want to create a new machine if the `sellableSlug` or the `userID` has changed.

 The first machine initializes in the `fetchingPrice` state.
-This is a that that is invoking a promise ([xstate docs](https://xstate.js.org/docs/guides/communication.html#invoking-promises)).
+This is a state that is invoking a promise ([xstate docs](https://xstate.js.org/docs/guides/communication.html#invoking-promises)).
 A state can invoke a number of services but in our case we are using a promise.
 Heres the overview of the state:

 ```js
 fetchingPrice: {